RespiraWorks/inventor-config/README.md

 Things should now be wonderful, and you should be seeing rainbows 'n stuff.

+## What's next?

+You have most things configured, but you may want to also read our ["Inventor how-to" wiki](https://github.com/RespiraWorks/inventor-config/wiki).
+There are a few more potential configuration steps depending on what you will work on.
+It may also answer some questions you are likely to have on how to use Inventor.

-You can now go back to the main [wiki](https://github.com/RespiraWorks/Ventilator/wiki) and read the rest of whatever is pertinent to your specific work.
+You can now go back to the main [Ventilator wiki](https://github.com/RespiraWorks/Ventilator/wiki) and read the rest of whatever is pertinent to your work.